guerilla7/CyberMoE/SETUP_GUIDE.md

 This will start a web server and provide a local URL (usually `http://localhost:8501`) that you can open in your browser.

+When the app is running, you can:

+- Use the main panel to analyze a sentence and view Mixture-of-Experts routing and domain relevance.
+- Provide RLHF feedback (correct/incorrect, optional correction and notes).
+Feedback is stored in `data/feedback.jsonl`.
+- In the sidebar under “🧪 RLHF Utilities,” train a reward model from feedback and fine-tune CyberMoE from feedback.
+The fine-tuned checkpoint is saved to `checkpoints/cybermoe_finetuned.pt` and will be auto-loaded on subsequent app starts.
+- Under “🗂️ Feedback Data,” export `feedback.jsonl` or import an existing one (Append or Replace).
+Replace requires an explicit confirmation checkbox.
+Uploads are validated as line-delimited JSON with minimal schema checks.

 ### Option B: Console Demo

 ```bash